For the city of Jacksonville, serving a summons on now suspended Councilwoman Katrina Brown apparently takes time.

-Earlier this month, the city filed suit against Brown, a first-term Democratic member of the Council’s Finance Committee, for breach of guaranty, relative to a defaulted loan of $380,000 to the Browns’ family business, CoWealth LLC.
-[COJ v Katrina Brown]
+In May, the city filed suit against Brown, a first-term Democratic member of the Council’s Finance Committee, for breach of guaranty, relative to a defaulted loan of $380,000 to the Browns’ family business, CoWealth LLC.
+[COJ v Katrina Brown].

-CoWealth defaulted on the loan after Jan.
-1 2017, per the filing, which noted that the city is owed over $346,000 in principal, in addition to interest, late charges, and so forth.
+CoWealth defaulted on the $380,000 loan after Jan.
+1 2017, per the city of Jacksonville’s filing, which noted that the city is owed over $346,000 in principal, in addition to interest, late charges, and so forth.

-This news is ill-timed for Councilwoman Brown, who has drawn no fewer than seven challengers for her District 8 seat.
+Councilwoman Brown, still an active candidate despite the legal issues, has drawn no fewer than eight challengers for her District 8 seat.